STATE FARM: AUTO ACCIDENT CLAIMS AND SETTLEMENTS

 - More Information on dealing with State Farm in accident claims

-- State Farm Claims Phone Number – the toll free number we use when we don’t have a specific adjuster’s number is 888-613-3966
+- State Farm Claims Phone Number – the toll-free number we use when we don’t have a particular adjuster’s number is 888-613-3966

 - How is My Auto Accident Case Evaluated for Settlement Purposes?